maqpie/drone-starter/README.md

 Use your repository name as parameter for the `drone sign`.

 Note: `docker sign` command will silently fail and won't create a `.docker.yml.sig` file if repository is not enabled using Drone UI.

+### Notes on working with fork of this repository

+To play around and make fork of this repository work in your own Drone instance make sure to do few things:

+1. Change Dockerhub images names in `.drone.yml` and in `deploy/deploy-app.yml` to start with your name (`anorsich/ds-api`, `anorsich/ds-web`, `anorsich/ds-landing`).
+You can create public images for free on Dockerhub.
+2. Update ip address of test server in `deploy/hosts/staging` and make sure that key, added to the Drone has access to it.
+3. Add variables to the Drone (dockerhub credentials and ssh key)
+4. Enable forked repo in the Drone UI.
+5. Update drone signature

+After these changes Drone's build should be green.
+Create an issue if something went wrong and we will try to help!